Transient Students

 GHC – Home Institution

-If you are currently enrolled at Georgia Highlands and are considering taking classes at another institution, there are some procedures and regulations in regards to financial aid that you need to know about.
-First you must request a Transient Letter to be sent by Georgia Highlands to your host institution.
-Second, you must get a Consortium Agreement from the GHC Office of Scholarships and Financial Aid to be turned in and filled out by your host institution.
-Once your host institution fills out this Consortium Agreement telling us what classes you are taking there, we will be able to award your account with the appropriate amount of financial aid.
-Please be aware that Georgia Highlands will disburse financial aid to you at the regularly scheduled refund date for that semester.
-You will need to be prepared to pay your tuition and fees at the host institution out of pocket.
-You will then be reimbursed for whatever amount of federal aid you might be eligible for during normal refunding timeframes at GHC.
+If you are currently enrolled at Georgia Highlands College and are considering taking classes at another Institution, there are some procedures and regulations in regards to financial aid that you need to know about.
+First you must request a Transient Letter to be sent by Georgia Highlands College to your Host Institution.
+Second, you must get a Consortium Agreement from the GHC Office of Scholarships and Financial Aid to be turned in and filled out by your Host Institution.
+Once your Host Institution fills out this Consortium Agreement telling us what classes you are taking there, we will be able to award your account with the appropriate amount of financial aid.
+Please be aware that Georgia Highlands College will disburse financial aid to you on the regularly scheduled refund date for that semester.
+You will need to be prepared to pay your tuition and fees at the Host Institution out of pocket.
+You will then be reimbursed for whatever amount of Federal Aid you might be eligible for during normal refunding timeframes at GHC.

 Please be aware there is no guarantee that the financial aid you’re eligible for will be the same as any amount paid out of pocket.
 The amount of financial aid you receive will be determined by the processing of your Consortium Agreement and NOT by the amount of money you may have to pay out of pocket.

-While federal aid cannot be paid to you at the host institution, the HOPE Scholarship can be paid out at your host institution if you fill out a HOPE Transient Request form and turn it in to the GHC Office of Scholarships and Financial Aid.
-These steps need to be completed well in advance of fee payment deadlines at the host institution.
-However, there is no guarantee that HOPE will be added to your account at the host institution ahead of any fee payment deadlines.
+While Federal Aid cannot be paid to you at the Host Institution, the HOPE or Zell Miller Scholarship can be paid out at your Host Institution if you fill out a HOPE Transient Request form and turn it in to the GHC Office of Scholarships and Financial Aid.
+These steps need to be completed well in advance of fee payment deadlines at the Host Institution.
+However, there is no guarantee that the HOPE or Zell Miller Scholarship will be added to your account at the Host Institution ahead of any fee payment deadlines.
 If it is not added ahead of the fee payment deadline, you will need to be prepared to pay all tuition and fees out of pocket.
-You will then be reimbursed for whatever amount of HOPE funding you might be eligible for during normal refunding timeframes at the host school.
+You will then be reimbursed for whatever amount of HOPE or Zell Miller funding you might be eligible for during normal refunding timeframes at the Host Institution.

 GHC AS THE HOME SCHOOL-TRANSIENT CHECKLIST: